Deep Learning Accelerated Quantum Transport Simulations in Nanoelectronics: From Break Junctions to Field-Effect Transistors: Summary and Discussion

 \section{Summary and Discussion}

-We have developed a deep learning-accelerated framework, DeePTB-NEGF, for efficient quantum transport calculations in nanoelectronic devices.
-By integrating deep learning Hamiltonian prediction with the NEGF method, our approach enables both direct quantum transport calculations and self-consistent solutions incorporating electrostatic effects.
-Most importantly, this framework achieves comprehensive simulation of the dynamic break junction process, extending to realistic semiconductor device simulations through NEGF-Poisson self-consistency.
-This versatility, combined with the method's efficiency and accuracy, bridges the gap between atomic-scale quantum transport simulations to statistical analysis of experimental measurements and practical device applications.
+In this work, we have developed DeePTB-NEGF, a deep learning-accelerated framework for first-principles quantum transport simulations in nanoelectronics.
+By integrating deep learning-based Hamiltonian prediction with the NEGF method, our approach enables efficient quantum transport calculations with or without self-consistent electrostatic effects.
+The framework demonstrates remarkable computational efficiency, handling break junction processes with over $10^4$ snapshots, simulating the zero-bias transmission through a 180 nm CNT ($\sim 3\times 10^4$ atoms), and modeling CNT-FETs with gate control and finite bias for channel lengths up to 41 nm ($\sim$8000 atoms)—scales previously inaccessible to first-principles methods.

-The broad applicability and accuracy of this framework have been rigorously validated through two representative applications.
-In break junction systems, we demonstrate the capability of our method to comprehensively simulate the junction evolution in both the metallic contacts and single-molecule junction systems.
-Our predicted conductance histograms show good agreement with experimental measurements in both cases, reproducing characteristic features such as the quantized conductance peaks between $1.0\mathrm{G}_0$ and $2.0\mathrm{G}_0$ for metallic contacts and the pronounced peak at $10^{-3.3}\mathrm{G}_0$ for molecular junctions.
-Building upon this success in break junction systems, the framework's extension to semiconductor devices is validated through carbon nanotube FET simulations, where our NEGF-Poisson implementation accurately captures device electrostatics and transport characteristics under various conditions, as confirmed by comparison with established quantum transport codes.
+For break junction systems, our framework accurately reproduced the statistical nature of experimental measurements by efficiently simulating thousands of configurations.
+The predicted conductance histograms captured key experimental features, including quantized conductance peaks in gold contacts and characteristic molecular junction signatures.
+This capability enables meaningful statistical analysis of break junction experiments with first-principles accuracy.
+For CNT-FETs, the DeePTB-NEGF-Poisson implementation successfully simulated devices with various diameters and channel lengths under finite bias conditions.
+The excellent agreement with experimental transfer characteristics validates our approach and demonstrates the importance of simulating devices at experimental dimensions.
+Our framework's ability to predict the scaling behavior of CNT-FETs provides valuable guidance for future device designs.